 - A camping stove: Campfires are only permitted in a select few campsites.
 This means you’ll have to bring a stove for cooking on.

-- A map & GPS system: It’s extremely important to bring a good map of the island and a GPS system.
+- A map & GPS system: It’s extremely important to bring a good Fraser Island map (like this one!) and a GPS system.
 Most of the time you’ll probably be without phone signal so you can’t rely on your data.

 Dingo safety on Fraser Island

-During my trip to Fraser Island we didn’t see any dingos.
-At first I was disappointed but then I learned how dangerous they can be.
+During my trip to Fraser Island, we didn’t see any Fraser Island dingos.
+At first, I was disappointed but then I learned how dangerous they can be.

-Dingos tend to stay clear of humans but there are plenty of stories of dingo attacks, particularly on children.
+Dingoes on Fraser Island tend to stay clear of humans but there are plenty of stories of Fraser Island dingo attacks, particularly on children.
 In order to keep safe from dingos whilst on Fraser Island you should abide by the following:

 - Keep all food locked up in a vehicle and never feed dingos.
-You will be find for failing on either of these.
+You will be fined for failing on either of these.

 - Small children can attract a dingo’s attention so keep them close.
-Running can also have the same affect so walk everywhere while on the island.
+Running can also have the same effect so walk everywhere while on the island.

 - Do not leave anything lying around in an unfenced campsite that dingoes could chew through.
 Even something as simple as toothpaste left in your tent can attract dingos